openhab/openhab-addons/addons/binding/org.openhab.binding.squeezebox/README.md

 You can set the default notification volume in the player thing configuration.

-You can override the default notification volume by supplying it as a parameter to *say* and *playSound*
+You can override the default notification volume by supplying it as a parameter to `say` and `playSound`.

 You can play notifications from within rules.